 Note that these objects cannot be moved from one page to another; to do that, delete the object from the page you do not want it on, move to the page you want, and then use the place command to actually place the object.

 On page 2, I placed the drill table and drill drawing view:

 This can be done for any possible object.

 Don’t worry that the views are empty; when invoked from within a project, the project itself is queried to get the actual data.

 Here is the drill view (page 2) from the MiniPC example project using the PJS Electronics template:

 I urge you all to experiment.
-A future post will address the assembly drawing in more detail and also look at just what information is needed on these drawings, especially special instructions.
+A future post will address just what information is needed, especially special instructions.
 What questions do you have?
 Please comment below.

 Using Project Parameters for Automation

 Using the Project Options Parameters is a powerful automation tool, as these can be specified in many places in the design environment, including draftsman.

 From the main menu, select Project -> Project Options… to bring up the project options dialog.
 From the top menu, select ‘Parameters’ as shown below.